-I met friend Jan and her son Brad just out of Leon at possibly our most unlovely accommodation ever, (truckies seemed to stay there) but anyway we were up pre dawn and heading out walking at 7am and that became our routine.
-We would walk for an hour or 90minutes until we reached a cute town and then stop and have our breakfast with a few kms behind us and before it was too hot.
-Jan, (who had already being doing this lark for a month) had got the plan down pat, walking 15-20kms a day was sustainable and so we did that.
+I met friend Jan and her son Brad just out of Leon at possibly our most unlovely accommodation ever, (truckies seemed to stay there) It didn’t matter because we were up pre-dawn and out walking at 7am which became our routine.
+We would walk for an hour or 90 minutes until we reached a cute town and then stop and have our breakfast with a few kms behind us and before it was too hot.
+Jan, (who had already being doing this lark for a month) had got the plan ‘down pat’, walking 15-20kms a day was sustainable and so we did that.

 Our first night we stayed in a little town almost not on the map called Hospital de Orbigo with this cute bridge and they were having some kind of celebration with a brass band.

-After another cute little town on a hill (whose name escapes me) we then arrived in Ponferrada, famous for it’s templar castle.
-Jan and I did a tour – to see if I remembered it form my last visit (in the middle ages!)
+After another cute little town on a hill (whose name escapes me) we then arrived in Ponferrada, famous for it’s Templar Castle.
+Jan and I did a tour – to see if I remembered it from my last visit (in the middle ages!)